Experience the people and cultures of Namibia

 The People and Tribes of Namibia

-The Herero are arguably the most culturally recognisable in Namibia.
-The Herero women are often seen in ankle length dresses with high neck lines, tight bodices and long puffed sleeves.
-Adapted from European fashion in the Victorian period, the style of the dress is now regarded as a cultural tradition to them.
-It is worn with a cloth headdress that is pointed on either side in a shape meant to symbolise cattle horns.
-Like the Masai in East Africa they were nomadic herders, with cattle at the centre of their culture.
-They regarded their cattle as ancestral legacy which had been husbanded for future generations.
-Cattle were only slaughtered on ceremonial occasions.
-Historically the Herero were persistently cheated out of cattle and land, and they rose in rebellion against the colonialists in 1904.
-In the war that followed the Herero people were massacred.
-They fell to enemy fire both on and off the battlefield or died from thirst as they fled to the Kalahari, to compound the carnage their waterholes were poisoned.
-In modern times Herero activists like Chief Hosea Kutako (after whom the international airport in Windhoek is named) figured prominently in the quest for support from the international community for Namibian independence.
+The Herero are arguably the most culturally recognisable in Namibia with its women known for their bright and colourful ankle-length dresses, high necklines, tight bodices, and long puffed sleeves.
+Adapted from European fashion in the Victorian period, the style of the dress is now regarded as a cultural tradition and worn with a cloth headdress, pointed on either side, meant to symbolise cattle horns.
+Like the Masai in East Africa, the Herero are historically nomadic herders with cattle forming an important part of their culture.
+The Herero also rose in rebellion against the colonialists in 1904.
+In modern times Herero activists like Chief Hosea Kutako (after whom the international airport in Windhoek is named) figured prominently in the quest for Namibian independence.

-Visitors to Namibia are often surprised by the strong German culture.
-Historical architecture in Luderitz and Swakopmund is redolent of 19th Century Germany.
-The inner towns are full of buildings with domes, towers, turrets, steep roof with oriel windows, embellished gables and bay windows.
-Out in the desert, not far from Luderitz is a ghost town called Kolmanskip.
-An entire town built to mine diamonds after German South West Africa struck it rich in 1908.
-Nowadays the town is engulfed in the dunes.
-In Windhoek there are many German Restaurants and of course ‘Windhoek’ Beer is brewed from malted barley, hops and water in strict compliance with the Reinheitsegebot, the German Purity Law of 1516.
+Visitors to Namibia are often surprised by the strong German influence.
+Historical architecture in Luderitz and Swakopmund is reminiscent of a German town in the 1800s while the older sections of many towns across the country feature buildings with domes, towers, turrets, oriel windows, embellished gables and ornate bay windows.
+In the desert and not far from Luderitz is a ghost town called Kolmanskop whose purpose was to mine diamonds after German South West Africa struck it rich in 1908.
+Today, the town is engulfed in dunes making for an eerie albeit fascinating day trip.
+Namibia's capital, Windhoek, is home to numerous German restaurants with a beer named after the town brewed in strict compliance with the Reinheitsegebot, the German Purity Law of 1516.